 Then I remembered these two frames I had sitting in my garage.
-I purchased them from goodwill last fall-- wooden with glass panes that had some sort of botanical print between the glass.
+I purchased them from goodwill last fall (sorry, I don’t have a before pic).
+They were wooden with glass panes that had some sort of botanical print between the glass.

 I carefully removed the spread I wanted to use and taped the two pieces together down the middle.
 Then I used regular thumbtacks to hold the page in place.
 There is no glass in the frame, so it was simple and easy.